ppokrovskii/enbd-expense-analyzer/README.md

 - 💾 **Deduplication**: Automatic detection and prevention of duplicate transactions
 - 📈 **Reports**: Weekly and monthly expense breakdowns
 - 🎯 **Category Management**: Manage and update category rules
+- ⚡ **Auto Re-categorization**: When you create or update a rule, all existing transactions are automatically re-categorized

 ## Architecture